demccusker/ds_capstone/README.txt

 ### Project Overview
 In this project, I'm using the most recent data from the US Department of Education's College Scorecard for the 2021-2022 school year and supplementing it with previous years' data to investigate a number of questions.
 Find the data sets used here: https://collegescorecard.ed.gov/data
+Read the full write up of the project here: https://darcymccusker.substack.com/p/understanding-the-college-scorecard

 The questions I'm interested are as follows:
 >  1. How does the median debt at graduation vary across different Carnegie classifications of institutions?